Share

 rob-walling

-Rob Walling is an entrepreneur and startup wiz who has leveraged podcasting and social media to build impressive listenership to his show.
+Rob Walling is an entrepreneur and startup wiz who has leveraged podcasting and social media to build impressive listenership.
+He has helped many bootstrapped startup founders and made multiple exits himself by buying and selling some startups.

 And his results?
 They are staggering - he's built his podcast to 15 million downloads and up to 700 episodes published.